sayaliakbar/practice-projects/week-01/day-02/qr-code-component-solution/README.md

+Thanks for sharing all the details!
+Here's a `README.md` file for your project based on the HTML, CSS, and template provided:

+---

 # Frontend Mentor - QR Code Component Solution

-This is a solution to the [QR Code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the [QR Code Component Challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This challenge helped me improve my HTML and CSS skills by creating a visually appealing and responsive QR code component.

----

 ## Table of Contents